Environment, Water & Health

 Introduction

-Climate change is a global phenomenon that is here with us.
-FPFK church implements Environment project funded by PMU-Interlife.
-The project which targets Nandi Escarpment and Nyando Basin seek to serve God and humanity through climate change intervention.
-The Environment project facilitates clean environment, safe water, and healthy communities.
-The church undertakes community sensitization on issues of waste management and hygiene.
-It also supports the community with access to safe drinking water by drilling boreholes, in Turkana training people on roof catchments and other water harvesting techniques i.e. constructing water reservoirs / dams.
+FPFK has implemented projects that facilitate clean environment, safe water, and healthy communities.
+FPFK has undertaken community sensitization on issues of waste management and hygiene.
+FPFK is supportting the community with access to safe drinking water by drilling boreholes, training people on roof catchments and other water harvesting techniques i.e., constructing water reservoirs / dams.

 Waste bin in Narok